nruneberg/recipe-book/soups/mushroom-soup.md

      adding the cream.

 7. **Serve:**
-   - Ladle the soup into bowls and garnish with fresh parsley.
-Serve with crusty bread on the side for dipping.
+   - Ladle the soup into bowls and garnish with fresh parsley. crusty bread on the side for dipping.